-HOME IMPROVEMENT/TIME PAYMENT APPLICATION FORM
+SARCEE MEADOWS HOUSING CO-OPERATIVE LTD. HOME IMPROVEMENT/TIME PAYMENT APPLICATION FORM

-For Unit Unit size Member ---------- ----------- --------
+For Unit Unit size Member

-The member hereby requests that SMHC provide financing for the following home improvement:
+The member he ereby requests that SI MHC provide fi nancing for the following home improvement:

-In return for the work done the member agrees to pay SMHC for this purchase as follows:
+- ay SMHC for this purchase as follows:

-Total purchase price to be paid by the member \$ or
+ne member \$ or

-To be paid as follows:
+To be paid as f

-monthly payments of \$ plus payments of \$
+payments of \$ SMHC allows installment payments as

-Your first payment is due 5th of .
-SMHC allows installment payments as outlined above.
-Such payments are to be made on a regular monthly basis by automatic withdrawal or post dated cheques.
-If a Time Payment Plan payment is received after the 5th calendar day of the month, the normal late payment penalty will be \$10.00 each calendar day starting on the sixth day of the month and compounding until the monthly payment is made.
-Only one exemption per calendar year is permitted.
-Whenever a payment is late, or a partial payment is made arrangements for repayment will be made with the Financial Services Co-ordinator or the General Manager.
-Missing payments and or failure to remain a Member in Good Standing may terminate the Time Payment Plan and the member will be required to repay the full amount of the contract.
-Failure to honor the contract will be dealt under the Arrears Policy.
+or post dated of the month, the day of the mon calendar year is for repayment Missing payment Payment Plan a cheques.
+If a Time Panormal late payment ath and compounding spermitted.
+Whenever will be made with the ents and or failure to penalty will be until the month or a payment is he Financial Seremain a Member required to r regular monthly basis by automatic withdrawal yment is received after the 5 th calendar day of \$10.00 each calendar day starting on the sixth aly payment is made.
+Only one exemption per late, or a partial payment is made arrangements ervices Co-ordinator or the General Manager. ber in Good Standing may terminate the Time epay the full amount of the contract.
+Failure to rolicy.

-Please indicate payment by automatic withdrawal or by cheque debit
+Please indicat e payment by auton natic withdraw al or by cheque debit

-This improvement is done for the members enjoyment and cannot be removed or sold by the member.
-Any improvements paid for under the time payment plan must remain with the unit if the member moves out.
-Should the member leave the co-operative before the account is paid in full, the remaining balance will be collected from the member or deducted from the share payout.
-The improvement is done under the terms of the home improvements policy and the provisions of that policy apply.
+member.
+Any i if the member in full, the rema improvements paid to moves out.
+Should aining balance will be ent is done under the for under the ti the member lead collected from ment and cannot be removed or sold by the me payment plan must remain with the unit we the co-operative before the account is paid the member or deducted from the share payout.
+The improvements policy and the provisions of

-Signed at Calgary, Alberta this day of 20.
+Signed at Calg ary, Alberta this day of 20

-for Sarcee Meadows Housing Co-operative Ltd.
+Member for Sarcee Meadows Housing

+Co-operative Ltd.

-Work done on WO # on .
+Work done on WO # on ·

-Invoiced on 20.
+Invoiced on 20